manoj-naga-varma/Text-to-SQL-Toolkit/README.md

 ## 📄 License

 This project is for educational and personal use.
-For commercial use, please contact the authors.
+For commercial use, please contact the developers.